 The Night Before You Bake: Create a Soaker

 This recipe also calls for a soaker.
-This is a mixture of rye chops (or Bob’s Red Mill 7 Grain Hot Cereal Mix) and seeds that will sit overnight in water prior to adding it to the final dough.
+This is a mixture of rye chops (or Bob's Red Mill 7 Grain Hot Cereal Mix) and seeds that will sit overnight in water prior to adding it to the final dough.
 Soaking these ingredients overnight in water helps soften them so that they will have a pleasant texture in the final loaf.
+And there is no need to drain the soaker prior to adding it to the final dough.

 The Next Morning: Build Your Final Dough